 One of the key themes we’ve explored together here on Enrichmentality is the frequent disconnect between the language of financial experts and the general public.

 Part of this is simply a result of years of training and the jargon that goes along with any specialisation.
 But part of this disconnect is intentional.
-It is in the best interests of the financial industry for its clients to lack confidence and a sophisticated understanding of financial ‘products’ – including debt.
-Why else would companies continue to use small print when most terms and conditions are distributed electronically nowadays – it’s certainly not to save on ink.
+It is in the best interests of the financial industry for clients to lack confidence and a sophisticated understanding of financial ‘products’ – including debt.
+Why else would companies continue to use small print when most terms and conditions are distributed electronically nowadays?
+It’s certainly not to save on paper and ink.

 As Harrington concludes, although a real understanding of what money (and debt) means in a legal context may have to remain the domain of layers, ‘what can be achieved is a greater communication of the rights, or limits of them, which ordinary people have over their money: knowledge in itself will aid against injustice.’

-For most of us, I hazard a guess, terms and conditions are a case of TL;DR – too long; didn’t read.
+For most of us, I hazard a guess, terms and conditions are a case of TL;DR – that is, ‘too long; didn’t read’.
 One recent survey found that some documents now weigh in at the length of a short novel, and 73% of people admit they don’t read the full fine print.
 Of those who do bother, only 17% say they understand it.